JiangjunRAN/ANGELS-Mascon/README.md

 ## Main function
 ANGELS-Mascon is a software that enables the user to process the gravity satellite data in the Mascon approch.

-### Output
-Finally, the equivalent water height or the spherical harmonic coefficient after treatment can be output.

 ## Release time
 We will release fortran and matlab version of the code in December 2022.